-Having been campers, counselors, division leaders and ultimately head counselors within the Timber Lake Family of Camps, (Justin at Timber Lake and Cassie at Timber Lake West) Justin and Cassie have experienced the full range of what camp has to offer.
-Their daughters, Jolie and Sydney, are presently the youngest campers at West, so they really understand how it feels to be camp parents!
+Having been campers, counselors, division leaders and ultimately head counselors within the Timber Lake Family of Camps, (Justin at Timber Lake/Tyler Hill and Cassie at Timber Lake West) Justin and Cassie have experienced the full range of what camp has to offer.
+Their daughters, Jolie and Sydney, spend their summers at West, so they really understand how it feels to be camp parents!
 Most importantly, Justin and Cassie consider all of their Timber Lake West campers and counselors to be their second family.
 During the winter months, they stay in contact with parents, campers and returning staff while also spending a great deal of time interviewing and hiring new staff members for the following summer.

 Justin adds a sense of fun to everything he does at camp and is committed to providing West campers with the best possible summer experience.
 He spends his days and nights at camp working with campers and their families, guaranteeing that their needs and expectations are being met.

 Cassie spends her summers working with prospective and current families, as well as West’s “camp mom,” a role that allows her to take care of our campers while also maintaining close ties with their parents.
 She does everything from clip campers’ fingernails to tuck campers in at night and her passion for West is evident from the minute that you meet her.
 Her Masters Degree in School Psychology provides her the base to give her all to each and every one of our campers.